Course Overview

 Upon successful completion of this course, the student will be able to:

-• Explain their proposal concisely in a presentation format supported by visual aids, such as PowerPoint.
+- Summarize and explain the project proposal in presentation format and supported by visual aids using presentation software such as MS PowerPoint.

 Related Programs